Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Society & WTF · Sky Oddities · Earth Oddities

 - Are mystery blasts dangerous?

 - Usually they’re only startling, but strong pressure waves can crack plaster or blow out old windows.
-If you smell gas or see smoke, treat it as an emergency and call local authorities.
+If you smell gas or see smoke, treat it as an emergency and contact local authorities.

 - Why do some blasts register on seismographs and others don’t?